yuki-kimoto/giblognet/old/README_v1.md

     </VirtualHost>

-If you use GitPrep vis https, you should set X-Forwarded-HTTPS Request Header.
+If you use Giblog Net vis https, you should set X-Forwarded-HTTPS Request Header.

     # HTTPS
     <VirtualHost *:443>